 In order to recover any compensatory damages for your injuries, you must provide sufficient evidence to prove causation.
 Events that unfold in noisy, crowded places, like casinos, can be hard to reconstruct without hard evidence.
-Every Las Vegas casino accident attorney at Cogburn Law Offices knows how to cut through this confusion and zero in on the kinds of evidence, testimony and supporting case law to help you seek a just result in civil court, or in a pre-trial settlement.
+Every Las Vegas casino accident attorney at Cogburn Law knows how to cut through this confusion and zero in on the kinds of evidence, testimony, and supporting case law to help you seek a just result in civil court, or in a pre-trial settlement.

 What Type of Compensation is Available to Victims of Casino Accidents?

 A number of things can go wrong inside of a casino that could lead to injuries, and a victim of those injuries deserves financial compensation that is equal in value to the damages they sustained.
 Under Nevada law, you have the right to recover for both monetary and intangible losses, including: